King of Pain: Composition and lyrics

 "King of Pain" was written by Sting, while production was done by the Police and Hugh Padgham.
-The song was inspired by Sting's then-recent separation from his first wife.
+The song was inspired by Sting's then-recent separation from his first wife, the split occurring after the birth of the second child.
+Sting wrote the song while in Jamaica staying at the former home of James Bond creator Ian Fleming.
+While in Jamaica, Sting also wrote "Every Breath You Take" and "Wrapped Around Your Finger".
 He remarked, "I conjured up symbols of pain and related them to my soul.
 A black spot on the sun struck me as being a very painful image, and I felt that was my soul up there on the sun.
 It's just projecting your state into the world of symbolism, which is what poetry's all about, really."

 Actually, it was something I said.
 I'd just left my first wife – a very painful break – and I went to Jamaica to try and pull myself together.
 I was fortunate to be able to go to Jamaica, I have to say, and stayed at this nice house and was looking at the sun one day.
 I was with Trudie who is now my current wife and said 'Look, there's a little black spot on the sun today'.
 And there's a pause.
 I said, 'That's my soul up there'.
 I was full of hyperbole.
 I said that!
 I went back in and wrote it down on a piece of stuff, and wrote some other stuff.